Part of the Faculty of STEM

 Assessment in Mathematics

-At Milton Primary Academy we all agree that the effective assessment of children’s learning helps us to ensure that each child makes good or better progress so that ‘Together We Achieve Our Best.’
-This section therefore outlines the various assessment methods and practices that we use to monitor pupil progress and attainment in mathematics at Milton Primary, and also ensure that the activities that we plan for our children are suitably matched to their ability and level of development.
+At Milton Primary Academy, we all agree that the effective assessment of children’s learning helps us to ensure that each child makes good or better progress so that ‘Together We Achieve Our Best.’
+This section therefore outlines the various assessment methods and practices that we use to monitor pupil progress and attainment in mathematics at Milton Primary, and also ensures that the activities that we plan for our children are suitably matched to their ability and level of development.

 Educational Visits and Enrichment

 At Milton Primary Academy we place great emphasis on the importance of educational visits and visitors to enhance the teaching and learning of mathematics.
-These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first hand experiences in the real-world.
+These visits and visitors, which provide valuable opportunities for learning through first-hand experience, are therefore an integral part of the curriculum and allow our children to make valuable connections between what they have learned in class and their first-hand experiences in the real-world.